A Penny Well Spent

 ‘What?
 We can’t go today, you can barely stand,’ HyJean pointed out.

-‘Fine, whatever,’ said HyJean, throwing her hands in the air.
-‘Cap, Mick and I will go to confront Bog, while Nelson, you and Will get everybody out of the factory, just in case.’
+‘Thank you,’ said HyJean, throwing her hands in the air in frustration.
+‘So, here’s the plan: Cap, Suds and I will go to confront Bog.
+Faucet, you and Flush will need to get everybody out of the factory, just in case.’

-‘I can do that,’ Nelson nodded.
+‘I can do that,’ Faucet nodded.

 ‘And how exactly are we going to stop Bog from detonating the bombs?’
 Suds asked with a concerned tone in his voice.

-‘I’ll talk to him,’ said the captain.
+‘I’ll talk to him,’ said the captain, raising a hand.

 ‘You’ll talk to him?’ said Suds with a hint of frustration in his voice.
 He’d heard this plan many times before and it rarely worked.
+The captain was convinced that he had an ability to talk criminals round, but the linguistically challenged captain generally struggled with speeches and, more often than not, only made things worse by provoking the very people he was trying to win over.

 ‘Trust me, I know his type.
 He’s got a tough exterior, but it’s all just a front,’ the captain explained.
 ‘He’s a typical misguided soul desperate to succeed.
-He’s probably an orphan as well or suffered some sort of tragedy as a child.
+He’s probably an orphan as well or suffered some sort of tragedy or abuse as a child.
 You just need to find out where it went wrong and help them to see that they can be better.’

 ‘Yeah, he doesn’t look like the kind of guy who just needs a cup of tea and a nice chat,’ said HyJean.